Learn Thai Online Archives - Learn Thai from a White Guy

 Informal ‘I Love You’ in Thai

 Since declaring your love for someone tends to be a pretty informal situation to begin with, I’d really recommend becoming familiar with the more informal Thai love phrases you can use with your partner.
 You can almost always drop one or both pronouns if it’s clear who is saying what to who.
-You can also do this if you just aren’t sure which pronoun to use.

-Which Thai pronoun to use?
+Which pronoun should you use?

 How to Refer to Your Partner in Thai